jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 Some Important Producer Metrics

 - `response-rate` (global and per broker): Responses (acks) received per second.
-Sudden changes in this value could signal a problem, though what the problem could be depends on your configuration.
+Sudden changes in this value could signal a problem, though what the problem could depends on your configuration.
 - `request-rate` (global and per broker): Average requests sent per second.
 Requests can contain multiple records, so this is not the number of records.
 It does give you part of the overall throughput picture.
 - `request-latency-avg` (per broker): Average request latency in ms. High latency could be a sign of performance